serokell/blog-posts/typescript-for-haskellers/article.md

 In this article, we have shown how your knowledge from Haskell may help you write type-safe code in TypeScript.
 We started from basic concepts such as type aliases and data types and moved towards more complex and TypeScript-specific topics like mapped and conditional types.
-In the last part, we learned how to implement more complex things with TypeScript's type system.
+In the last part, we learned how to implement simple eDSLs with TypeScript's type system.

 This article is not a tutorial for learning TypeScript.
 A lot of things were omitted, and others may require more detailed research from you.